10-3-pursuit/project-budget-app-reboot/README.md

 - Add helpful errors to users when they try to create or edit items with invalid data
 - Use the date object for the date, instead of just a string.
 Be sure to format it on the front-end to make it human-readable.
 Try using the `date` input type as well.
 - Use a checkbox, separate input or similar strategy to allow the user to select whether the transaction is a deposit or withdrawal.
 If it is a withdrawal, make sure the value subtracts and deposit values add.
 By default, your user would have be entering values that are positive or negative.
-- Create a fake user login, similar to the example given in the official[ React Router GitHub Repository](https://github.com/remix-run/react-router/tree/dev/examples/auth), and allow viewing/updating resources by a user.
 - Add a library like [chartjs](https://www.chartjs.org) or [D3](https://www.chartjs.org) to provide visualizations the budget app.

 ## Project setup and overview